alexmushan1/cse15l-lab-reports/week 5 lab/cse15l week5 lab rep.md

 technical/plos/journal.pbio.0020068.txt
 ...
 ```
-keeps the outputs instead of clearing it.
+-X will keeps the outputs instead of clearing it when you are done with less.

 this is helpful when you want to see the output while working on something else but don't want to keep going back to less to see the results. this keeps the outputs in your terminal.